openmaptiles/www.openmaptiles.org/terms.md

 - evaluation and education purposes

 <br>
-For any other use,  there are 2 ways, how to apply OpenMapTiles maps in your project:
+For any other use, there are two ways how to apply OpenMapTiles maps in your project:

-1) Generate your own tiles, just follow our [documentation].
-Consider the time necessary for the task and infrastructure costs (e.g. generating the planet on Amazon may get you a bill for up to a thousand dollars)
+1) Generate the vector tiles yourself, just follow our [documentation](/docs/).
+Consider the time necessary for the task and the required infrastructure costs (e.g. generating the planet on Amazon may get you a bill for up to a thousand dollars)

-2) Purchase "World package" or "Area extract" which includes:
+2) Purchase "World production package" or "Area extract" which includes:

+ - the right to use our prepared OpenStreetMap data packages in your products
+ - always latest OpenStreetMap data
  - curated ready-to-use map tiles for your products
- - legal rights for production use of the tiles
- - no need for visible "OpenMapTiles" attribution
- - extra hill shading
+ - global hill shading tileset
- - extra contour lines
+ - global contour lines tileset
- - always latest OpenStreetMap data